 If you accumulate 11 points within 18 months, the New York Department of Motor Vehicles (DMV) may suspend your driver’s license.
 Additionally, if you reach 6 or more points within 18 months, you will be required to pay a Driver Responsibility Assessment (DRA) Fee, which starts at $300 and increases with additional points.

 Given the high stakes, it’s crucial to fight speeding tickets aggressively.
-A skilled Suffolk County traffic ticket lawyer can work to reduce the points associated with your violation or even get your ticket dismissed altogether.
+DRA fines can be expensive, and too many will result in the suspension of your license.
+Our skilled Suffolk County traffic ticket lawyer can work to reduce the points associated with your violation or even get your ticket dismissed altogether.

 Many drivers assume that a speeding ticket is just a minor inconvenience, but in reality, the penalties can be severe and long-lasting.
 In addition to the point system, speeding violations in New York come with substantial fines, potential license suspensions, and even jail time in certain cases.